 Day 16: Charter flight from river back to Baker Lake.

-Start: Meet in Baker Lake, Nunavut at least one day prior to start of trip.
+Start: Meet at least one day prior to start of trip.
 Scheduled commercial airlines daily, not on weekends).

-End: Fly home from Baker Lake one day after end of trip (or later).
-You are responsible for booking your own flights home from Baker.
+End: Fly home one day after end of trip (or later).
+You are responsible for booking your own flights home.